Are you asking yourself similar questions about multihull catamarans vs. monohull sailboats, as our charter guests:

 Another important advantage of monohulls is that when sailing upwind they don’t slam on the water, on the other way catamarans with a low bridge deck clearance (tunnel under the bridge deck) experience significant slamming on the sea waves.

 Catamarans however do not heel as much as monohulls.
 That is why catamaran boats are also considered “easier” to sail with.

 Consequently, the next obvious advantage of catamaran stability is less seasickness for passengers.

-Although it is hard to explain how it looks like sailing on both types of boat, if you never sailed before, let's say that monohulls are more stable while sailing, when you have the right wind in your sails and set up your course your boat will go smoothly through the waves.
+Although it is hard to explain what it looks like sailing on both types of boat, if you never sailed before, let's say that monohulls are more stable while sailing, when you have the right wind in your sails and set up your course your boat will go smoothly through the waves.

 On the other side, while motoring on the monohull with the wind/waves from the side of the boat, your boat will heel from one to another side.
-To avoid this heeling it is recommended to set up your course directly into the wind direction.
+To avoid this heeling, it is recommended to set up your course directly into the wind direction.

 In comparison to sailing boats, multihulls, due to their two hulls, are more affected by the waves during sailing since the two hulls are not synchronized with incoming waves and it produces the effect of “tilting” and "splashing" of the boat.

 We always say that there are no dangerous boats, it can only happen that “the boat gets in dangerous hands”.

 The facts are that catamarans are lighter and wider, with short keels and two engines, and you have much more options to avoid possible danger during maneuvers in narrow harbors or in shallow waters.